 Program Chair of Digital Marketing and Design

 Head of Marketing, Amava

 Steven Dupree, MBA, has more than a decade of experience helping startups across multiple industries achieve $1B+ valuations through digital marketing and tactical customer acquisition.
 After receiving an MBA from Stanford University, Mr. Dupree dabbled in venture capital before exiting to build companies again.
 He continues to invest in and advise promising entrepreneurs in his free time.

 Susan Carman, MS, CHCIO, PMP

 Susan Carman has been in the Healthcare Information Technology and Informatics industry for a total of 28 years.
-Before becoming the Chief Information Officer at UHS, Susan served as the VP of Information Technology at Wingate Healthcare implementing an EMR system and building a HIPAA security plan for their 19 Post Acute Care facilities.
+Before becoming the VP/CIO of Mohawk Valley Health System, Susan served as the VP of Information Technology at Wingate Healthcare implementing an EMR system and building a HIPAA security plan for their 19 Post Acute Care facilities.
 Susan spent 15 years of her career at Medical Information Technology (MEDITECH) implementing Electronic Medical Records throughout the U.S. and Canada.
 She transitioned to the Healthcare Provider sector in 2004 starting with the Massachusetts Department of Public Health and more recently at Hebrew Senior Life leading her team to complete the implementation of Stage 6 EMR system.
 Susan is certified as a Healthcare CIO (CHCIO) and Project Manager (PMP) and is an active member of HIMSS (Health Information Management Systems Society) and CHIME (College of Healthcare Information Management Executives).
 She is also an active participant in the Executive Mentorship Program with ACHE (American College of Healthcare Executives).
 Susan completed her Master's degree in Healthcare Informatics at the University of Massachusetts in 2013.